genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 The results are represented by an interactive table including the following information:

-- *File* links to a gene signature or a dataset.
-Moreover, it also may include the derived differential expression and dose response results (if available);
+- *File* links to either the imported gene signature or the dataset that the gene signature is derived from.
+In the latter case, it also includes the derived differential expression report and the dose response report (if available);

 - *Compound* shows the compound name and its ChEBI chemical structure (if available);